 The high school combines literature and history into a humanities block which is largely taught in seminar format.
 High school theology is also largely seminar format and built on solid Catholic doctrine and spiritual classics.
 Continuous, intense Socratic dialogue with peers and experts to a degree not found in other schools or other schooling options.

 Seniors complete an in-depth Senior Thesis which they publicly and formally present and defend before the community prior to graduation.
+There’s a lot that goes into every thesis.
+Here’s a quick overview of the program.
+To turn on subtitles, click the CC button in the bottom right corner of the player.

 The best way to prepare students to encounter Christ and pursue excellence requires a shared vision among students, teachers and parents.
 Our Community & Culture Night series answers this need by showing our community the culture we instill at Donahue Academy.
 Each stage of the students’ education has a separate night devoted especially to it.